 29 November In Conversation: Capturing Light with Grafton Architects and Marina Tabassum; online panel discussion, free to attend – register

 Image: (left) a section through the Dome of Sir John Soane's Museum, by George Bailey, 1810; (right) the Marshall Building, section, by Grafton Architects.
+This drawing of the Marshall Building has been made specially for the exhibition and is inspired by the Soane Museum section.
+It shows how light travels down through the Marshall Building's stepped atrium.

 A fascinating exhibition companion